amrit-regmi/Shift-Handover-System/README.md

     -  Browse all the open tasks - SKIPPED FOR NOW
 6. After each Handover HTML formatted Email will be sent to all receving group set by station Manager
 7. Staff Panel
-    - Individual Staff can login  to view/ Edit their working hours / Add clerification
+    - Individual Staff can login  to view/ Edit their working hours / Add clerification - Implemented
     - Request for Approval of time sheet Per Week  or Month

 # Work Time Accounting